Zarbon: You don't pay us—

 - Black Ghost in Cyborg 009 is fond of picking a hero, then going out and getting a nice and sympathetic guy (or tracking down the hero's loved ones if Black Ghost is feeling particularly mean), forcibly augmenting them with cybernetic parts, and ordering them to go kill said hero or the self-destruct mechanism in them will explode.
 He does this so often that it's practically his modus operandi.

-- Harry Potter has Draco Malfoy who, for the first five books, is just a nuisance for Harry to deal with at school.
+- Harry Potter has Draco Malfoy as zig-zagged example who, for the first five books, is just a nuisance for Harry to deal with at school.
+Admittedly, he does pretty nasty stuff during those five books, from bullying and verbal abuse towards Harry's dead parents to starting a smear campaign against Hagrid and attempting to have his pet executed.
 Once he joins the Death Eaters, however, things change.
 He's given the job to kill Dumbledore, which seems simple enough in theory.
-But once Draco realizes that he can't follow through with murder, he remains hesitant throughout the next book, and only stays in Voldemort's service because he's terrified of the man.
+But once Draco realizes that he can't follow through with murder so easily, he remains hesitant throughout the next book, and only stays in Voldemort's service because he's terrified of the man.

 - In The Hiding Place, Corrie Ten Boom, as a prisoner, is interrogated by a Nazi, who at one point comments that he is "less free" than she is, and is generally shown to be quite human but forced into what he does by his superiors.

 - Murtagh in the Inheritance Cycle is bound by Galbatorix to serve under him, since the Big Bad knows his true name, and thus can control his actions.
 When he first encounters Eragon in battle, Murtagh manages to exploit a loophole in Galbatorix's orders to spare Eragon, but warns that Galbatorix would have covered the loophole, and that he couldn't be as merciful the next time they meet.